DorothyTamYiLing/GWarrange/documents/tutorials.md

 paste -d \\n header.txt sigk_seq.txt > sigk_seq.fasta
 ```
-Due to the large number of significant kmers, only the kmers that contain "N" and the first 5000 kmers without "N" were used for structural analysis.
+Due to the large number of significant kmers, only the kmers that contain "N" and the first 5000 kmers without "N" are used for structural analysis.
 ```
 #classifying kmers into those containing "N" and those do not contain "N".
 Produce "sigk_noN.fasta" and "sigk_withN.fasta".
 python3 ../scripts/class_k.py --input sigk_seq.fasta --outdir .